Thermal springs and glacial lakes provide walkers with a wealth of options above and below the pines.

 Head off over the Roman roads and forests tracks of the Rhodope Mountains or opt for the alpine meadows and river valleys of Rila National Park; whatever you do, don't discount a winter walking and snow shoeing holiday in Bulgaria.
 Great exercise, affordable accommodation and ample opportunities to avoid the crowds around Bansko and Borovets – what more could you wish for?

-If you’re looking for the best time to visit Bulgaria to experience the glacial moraine, alpine meadows and melt water lakes within the mountains of Rila, Rhodope and Pirin National Park then you've come to the right place.
+If you’re looking for the best time to visit Bulgaria, then you've come to the right place.
+Read all about it in our guide.

 If you're interested in travelling in Bulgaria then check out our map and highlights page before you go.

-Once famous for its dancing bears, Bulgaria is now a sanctuary for the gentle giants that like nothing better than to rummage the gothic forests and gorges of the Rhodope Mountains.
+Once famous for its dancing bears, Bulgaria is now a sanctuary for the gentle giants.

-Bulgaria boasts the highest peak in the Balkans as well as more thermal springs than Hungary, which is good news for walkers wishing to scale new heights before plunging into the depths of a warm bath for a jolly good soak.
+Bulgaria boasts the highest peak in the Balkans as well as more thermal springs than Hungary.

-Find out what our friends in Bulgaria rave about.
+Find out what our friends in Bulgaria rave about, from night life in Sofia to escaping the crowds.